 Comprehensive exam

-The aim of the exam is to assess the gained theoretical knowledge from the Training and Research Period and to prove the preparedness for the Research and Dissertation Period.
+The aim of the exam is to evaluate the theoretical knowledge aquired in the Training and Research Period and to prove the preparedness for the Research and Dissertation Period.

-Only doctoral students who have completed the Training and Research Period curriculum (120 credit) and the Digital Humanities workshop, which is reviewed by the Doctoral Office, may attend the Comprehensive Exam.
+Only doctoral students who have completed the Training and Research Period curriculum (120 credit) and the Digital Humanities workshop may attend the Comprehensive Exam.

 Along with the application for the Comprehensive Examination, students have to attach the following documents.

-• Application form with suggestions for the committee and the topic of the exam.
+• Application form with proposals for the committee and the theoretical subjects of the exam.
 (The name of the document should be jelentkezés_SURNAME_GIVEN NAME.pdf)

 • Accepted file formats: pdf, doc, docx, rar, zip, 7z, jpg, png, xls, xlsx, ppt, pptx

-• List of Publications (if any) from MTMT (Database of Hungarian Scientific Works)
+• List of Publications (if any) from MTMT (Hungarian Science Bibliography)

-• At least two author's sheet (ca.: 80 000 character) in the topic of the dissertation
+• At least two author's sheet (ca.: 80 000 characters) in the topic of the dissertation (may be some chapters from the dissertation)

 • Research Plan for the Research and Dissertation Period